'In my time at the club I can’t remember us getting back-to-back home gates of 10,000'

-Match referee Matt Corlett conducted an inspection at 11am which proved inconclusive so he will inspect again two hours before the scheduled kick-off time as temperatures have ben rising this morning.
+Match referee Matt Corlett conducted an inspection at 11am which proved inconclusive, but passed the pitch fit at 1pm.

 The playing surface has been covered all week, but overnight temperatures have been low in that time.